 When “mixes” are sold, it is often a marketing strategy used to sell products that have been contaminated with each other.
 A “package” likely differs.
 If someone is selling aphid control, spider mite control and russet mite control as a package (and they are each in different containers), you can assume they have figured out what works best together.
 Sometimes it is best to stick with one IPM person, but draw products from different suppliers.
 However you plan on building your IPM strategy be sure to find out which are most compatible.

-Above: A typical preventative “package” (each sold seperately): Top right – stratiolaelaps scimitus for in the growing media; Left – neoseiulus fallacis for pest mite prevention; Bottom right – aphidoletes to seach and destroy any aphids.
+Above: A typical preventative “package” (each sold seperately): Top middle – stratiolaelaps scimitus for in the growing media; Left – neoseiulus fallacis for pest mite prevention; Right – aphidoletes to seach and destroy any aphids.